Kingsolarious/ZephyrusOS/README.md

 Rust and cargo are required, they can be installed from [rustup.rs](https://rustup.rs/).

-Distro repos probably won't work (unless rustup is shipped like in the case of archlinux) as nightly is needed.
+Distro packaging should work with the stable toolchain.
+If your distro does not provide a recent Rust toolchain, install rustup and use the stable toolchain.

 **fedora:**